celo-org/developer-tooling/docs/command-line-interface/account.md

       as an alias of the Ethereum derivation path ("m/44'/60'/0'").
 Recreating the same account requires knowledge of the mnemonic, passphrase (if any), and the derivation path

-  --gasCurrency=0x1234567890123456789012345678901234567890
-      Use a specific gas currency for transaction fees (defaults to CELO if no gas currency is supplied).
-It must be a whitelisted token.

   --globalHelp
       View all available global flags